dailystory/docs/articles/changelog/2020/september.md

 ## September 25, 2020
 * Add conditions for can receive email or sms
 * Mobile phone validation should fail if the number is less than 10 digits
+* Add conditions for can receive push notifications
+* Add UX for autopilot for receive email, sms or push

 ## September 24, 2020
 * Enable setting borders in email designer sections